 Loop pile vs cut pile tufting guns

 The biggest decision you need to make before buying a tufting gun is whether or not you want a loop pile or cut pile model.
-There are some models that can do both (learn more about that below), but they tend to be more expensive and fairly difficult to adjust back and forth.
+There are also some that can do both, but most combination models are time-consuming and difficult to swap.

 For beginners though, you should absolutely stick to a simple model.